themouette/licpro-php-tp/src/sf2/2-practical-2.md

     $ php app/console licweb:location:add Paris

-The command provides an option to append the location into the `data_file`:
+The command provides an option to clear all locations before inserting  the new location into the `data_file`:

-    $ php app/console licweb:location:add Paris --append
+    $ php app/console licweb:location:add Paris --clear